cuongpiger/cloud/resources/chap01/README.md

     - **Normal Events**: These indicate successful or expected operations, such as pod creation.
     - **Warning Events**: These indicate issues, errors, or unexpected situations, such as pod failures.
   - **Event Retention**: Events are stored in the cluster for a configurable period.
 Older events are automatically deleted to manage storage.

+## 1.3.
+Edge- Versus Level-Driven Triggers
+- **Edge-Driven** and **Level-Driven** are two different approaches to triggering actions or reactions based on the state changes of resources.
+These approaches are often associated with Kubernetes controllers and how they respond to resource changes.
+Let's explore the differences:
+  - **Edge-Driven (Event-Driven) Triggers**:
+    - **Definition**: In an edge-driven trigger mechanism, actions are triggered based on the occurrence of an event or state change.
+This means that an action is taken immediately when a specific event happens.
+    - **Usage**: Edge-driven triggers are commonly used in Kubernetes when you want controllers or components to react swiftly to resource changes.
+For example, when a pod crashes (an event), a controller might immediately create a replacement pod.
+    - **Efficiency**: Edge-driven triggers can be highly efficient and responsive because they react in real-time to events as they happen.
+    - **Example**: A Deployment controller that scales up or down based on resource utilization is edge-driven.
+When CPU usage exceeds a threshold (an event), it triggers the scaling action.

+  - **Level-Driven (Reconciliation Loop) Triggers**:
+    - **Definition**: In a level-driven trigger mechanism, actions are triggered based on the discrepancy or difference between the desired state and the current state.
+Controllers continuously compare the desired state with the actual state and take action when there's a difference.
+    - **Usage**: Level-driven triggers are often used in Kubernetes controllers that manage complex resources and require a steady state to be maintained.
+Controllers periodically check for differences and make adjustments to bring the system back to the desired state.
+    - **Efficiency**: Level-driven triggers can be efficient when resource changes occur frequently, as they avoid excessive churn by allowing time for resources to stabilize before taking action.
+    - **Example**: The ReplicaSet controller, which ensures that a specified number of pod replicas is running, is level-driven.
+It periodically checks the actual pod count against the desired count and adjusts as needed.

+- In summary:
+  - **Edge-Driven**: Reacts immediately to events or state changes, suitable for scenarios where rapid response is required.
+  - **Level-Driven**: Periodically checks and reconciles the actual state with the desired state, suitable for maintaining a steady state and avoiding excessive churn.